Discretely sampled signals and the rough Hoff process: Maximal -variation bounds

 \end{Proposition} \begin{proof} For all $\theta\in \seq{b,f}$, $M^{D,\theta}$ is a reparameterization of the standard piecewise linear approximation $\tilde{M}^D$ of $M$ based on the partition $D$.
-Since $p$-variation is invariant under reparameterization, it follows from the Burkholder-Gundy-Davis rough path result of \cite[Theorem 14.15]{FV} (using the moderate function $F(x)=x^p$) that
+Since $p$-variation is invariant under reparameterization, it follows from the Burkholder-Davis-Gundy rough path result of \cite[Theorem 14.15]{FV}, (using the moderate function $F(x)=x^p$), that we have

 The proof is complete. \end{proof}

 \begin{Remark} The use of \cite[Theorem 14.15]{FV} in the proof of Proposition \ref{p-first-prop} critically requires that $p>2$. \end{Remark}